 My toy breed puppy has been diagnosed with hydrocephalus.
 What is it?

-Hydrocephalus literally means “water on the brain.”
-The “water” is actually an excess of cerebrospinal fluid (CSF) that has leaked inside the skull, leading to brain swelling.
+Hydrocephalus (from the Greek, meaning water on the brain), is an excess of cerebrospinal fluid (CSF) that has leaked inside the skull, leading to brain swelling.
 CSF is the fluid that surrounds the brain and spinal cord, providing both nutrients and protection.
-Buildup of CSF can occur in the brain if the flow or absorption of CSF is blocked or too much CSF is produced by the body.
+Build-up of CSF can occur in the brain if the flow or absorption of CSF is blocked or too much CSF is produced by the body.
 This leads to increased pressure within the skull that presses on the sensitive brain tissues.
 Increased intracranial pressure can lead to permanent, irreversible brain damage and death.

 What causes hydrocephalus in dogs?

 There are two main types of hydrocephalus in dogs: congenital (present at birth) and acquired.

 Congenital hydrocephalus is a birth defect most often associated with a dome-shaped skull (sometimes referred to as “water head” or “apple head”), a large fontanel (“soft spot”) on top of the skull, and eyes that appear to gaze downward (called the “setting sun sign”).
 Affected dogs may not have any obvious clinical signs, especially when they are very young.
 Clinical signs associated with congenital hydrocephalus include abnormal or spastic walking, changes in behavior, circling or falling over on one side, and failure to housetrain or learn basic commands.
 It is important to note that not all puppies with large fontanels will develop hydrocephalus.